This section describes policies that apply across the graduate curriculum. Faculty may establish other course specific

 Leaves of absence

-A leave of absence will be considered on an individual basis.
+A leave of absence is considered a lapse in consecutive enrollment and will be considered on an individual basis.
 Students’ requests for a leave of absence should be submitted to the Track Coordinator in writing; the Leave of Absence Request form can be obtained from the Registrar’s Office.
 Students are responsible for ensuring that all graduation requirements are met.
-Questions on these matters should be directed to the student’s faculty advisor, Track Coordinator, or the Graduate Program Director
+Questions on these matters should be directed to the student’s faculty advisor, Track Coordinator, or the Graduate Program Director.
+Students who do not enroll in courses two consecutive semesters, but do not request a leave of absence (summer is not considered a required semester) will be required to reapply to the College.

 No transcript, official or unofficial, or Certification of Education will be issued to or for a student or alumna(us) who is delinquent in financial obligations to Research College of Nursing.

 Students desiring to withdraw from courses during a semester must notify the academic advisor, course coordinator(s), and Registrar in person or through Research College of Nursing email.
 The Registrar will initiate the withdrawal form and collect appropriate signatures.

 Courses dropped during the first week of the course are not recorded on the student’s academic record.
 Courses dropped after the first week of the course and until the last date of withdrawal (2/3 of the scheduled term) are recorded with grade notations of W (Withdrawal).
 Following the 2/3 date, course withdrawal will not be allowed.
 The 2/3 date is published on the Course Schedule on the website and in the course calendar in the Learning Management System.

 Tuition and fees paid by a student authorized to withdraw are refundable only as indicated under Refunds from the “Tuition and Fees” section of this catalog.
 Failure to process withdrawals prior to the last date of withdrawal will result in a grade of F.